ariejdl/key-patterns/ReadMe.md

 	- bands between can be added as additional walls as is they were horizontal or vertical edges (these may be inset first)
 	- sometimes rather than following a diagonal wall a horizontal and vertical segment cover the same spaces but leaving the wall.
 	- sometimes rather than spiraling together from opposite directions two strands jump, therefore not making a square spiral
+- potential solution to above: a point where departure from the line could be made

 useful thing: convert pattern to fractional points (rather than decimal?) or multiply by sqrt(2)?